ermouth/jQuery.my/README.md

 	}
 }, person);
 ```
 Note bind function in example won't allow to input anything than number.
-Pressing non-num key will do nothing with input, non-num chars are stripped immidiately.
+Pressing non-num key will do nothing with input, non-num chars are stripped immediately.

 Third param `$control` is jQuery reference to the control being processed, it can be useful for navigating over form.
 Calling `$control.my("find", "#name")` returns `#name` control for example.